replicatedhq/kurl.sh/src/markdown-pages/add-ons/flannel.md

 You must use the Containerd CRI runtime when migrating from Weave to Flannel.
 For more information about limitations, see [Limitations](#limitations).

 The migration process results in downtime for the entire cluster because Weave must be removed before Flannel can be installed.
-Every pod in the cluster is also deleted and then recreated to receive new IP addresses allocated by Flannel.
+Every pod in the cluster is also deleted and then recreated, to receive new IP addresses allocated by Flannel.

 The migration is performed by rerunning the installer with Flannel v0.20.2+ as the configured CNI.
 The user is presented with a prompt to confirm the migration: